Emma Smith: Early years in Nauvoo, 1839–1844

-Later years in Nauvoo, 1844–1879
+Movement schism and later years in Nauvoo, 1844–1879

 Upon Joseph's death, Emma was left a pregnant widow.
 On November 17, 1844, she gave birth to David Hyrum Smith, the last child that she and Joseph had together.
 In addition to being church president, Joseph had been trustee-in-trust for the church.
-As a result, his estate was entirely wrapped up with the finances of the church.
+What little distinction there was between Joseph Smith's personal property and that of the church was detrimental to Emma.
+As the Smith family's lawyer put it, "Most of the assets were in Joseph’s name as trustee-in-trust; the liabilities, however, were in his name as private citizen."
 Joseph had also been in debt when he died, leaving the responsibility to pay it on Emma Smith's shoulders.
 Untangling the church's debts and property from Emma's personal debts and property proved to be a long and complicated process for Emma and her family.

 Debates about who should be Joseph's successor as the leader of the church also involved Emma.
-Emma wanted William Marks, president of the church's central stake, to assume the church presidency, but Marks favored Sidney Rigdon for the role.
-After a meeting on August 8, a congregation of the church voted that the Quorum of the Twelve Apostles should lead the church.
-Brigham Young, president of the quorum, then became the de facto president of the church in Nauvoo.
+After the unexpected death of Joseph Smith's brother Samuel, within weeks of Joseph and Hyrum being killed, Emma saw William Marks, president of the church's central stake and a fellow anti-polygamist, as the most legitimate successor to the church presidency.
+However, Marks felt the only surviving members of Joseph Smith's First Presidency, Sidney Rigdon, was the most appropriate successor.
+Rigdon had been an early leader of the faith, serving under Joseph Smith in the church's highest-ranking quorum, and had been his vice presidential running mate.
+In a series of meetings on August 8, 1844 both Rigdon and Brigham Young presented their claims to leadership to congregations of Smith's church.

+Young's argument prevailed among the majority of Joseph Smith's followers, which placed him and the Quorum of the Twelve in competition to vie for Joseph Smith's estate that included much of the church's assets as well.
 Relations between Young and Emma steadily deteriorated.
-Some of Emma's friends, as well as many members of the Smith family, alienated themselves from Young's followers.
 Conflicts between church members and neighbors also continued to escalate, and eventually Young made the decision to relocate the church to the Salt Lake Valley.
 When he and the majority of the Latter Day Saints of Nauvoo abandoned the city in early 1846, Emma and her children remained behind in the emptied town.